AlexWeinreb/osc_larva/README.md

 Notes:
 * i=60, cell_type="sperm" failed, was rerun manually (same parameters, unclear why it failed)
 * previously used pseudotimeDE at this step, along with filtering on curve shape as step 3.
 No longer useful: most/all genes appear DE with pseudotime, replace with simple GAM and curve shape filtering.
 Keeping state of repo at that point in branch `pseudotimede`.
-* used binomial fit in some versions
-* later used NB-GAM on raw counts: it seems prefereable to use Gaussian GAM on SCTransformed data (the difference is not obvious)
+* used binomial fit in some versions, later used NB-GAM on raw counts without offset, and Gaussian GAM on SCT data
 * bootstraps on dtw in previous version: wasn't obviously a better predictor than the dtw distance itself